Verifiable governance · not declared

 Not a slogan.
 Five concrete pillars.

-"Governing AI" stays an abstraction until it takes a verifiable shape.
-Here are the five pillars we build on — each with its anchor in the AI Act.
+"Governing AI" stays an abstraction until it takes a verifiable form.
+Here are the five pillars we build on — each with its anchor to the AI Act and, above all, with the proof it leaves behind.

 01 · Register